apache/beam/sdks/node-ts/README.md

     * Move away from using classes.

+  * Add the ability to set good PTransform names, and ideally infer good defaults.

   * Advanced features like metrics, state, timers, and SDF.
   Possibly some of these can wait.

+  * PipelineOptions should be a Javascript Object, not a proto Struct.

 * Infrastructure